brandedoutcast/publish-nuget/README.md

         #   nuget_key: ${{secrets.NUGET_API_KEY}} # nuget.org API key
 ```

-Project version updates are monitored on every push / PR merge to master & a new tag is created to denote the updated version.
-If a `nuget_key` is passed then the project gets built, packed & published to nuget.org
+- Project version updates are monitored on every push / PR merge to master & a new tag is created to denote the updated version
+- If a `nuget_key` is present then the project gets built, packed & published to nuget.org

 ## Inputs
 All these inputs are optional